Click Here to Meet the Faculty.

 Merion Mercy's Language Department was recently awarded its third consecutive Golden Globe Award for Exemplary Programs by the Pennsylvania State Modern Language Association.
 The Language Department was recognized for this distinction after presenting evidence that our world language program meets or exceeds the high standards set to qualify.
 Merion Mercy was one of only nine schools in the state to receive the Golden Globe Award this year.
 It is an honor that the world languages program at Merion has held since 2015.

-Graduation Outcomes (French and Spanish)
+Department Goals (French and Spanish)